ocaml/opam/master_changes.md

 ## Security fixes
   * Invalidate .install fields containing destination filepath trying to escape their scope [#6897 @kit-ty-kate]
+  * Fix a bug that allowed a package to install files anywhere on the system using a symlink to an external directory without warning the user and asking for their permission: CVE-2026-57825. [#7005 @NathanReb]

 # API updates
 ## opam-client